The 2026 Perspective

 When buyers ask about Cruise, the answer is the pedestrian-dragging incident and the December 2024 shutdown.
 Even prompts framed around Super Cruise — which has a strong safety record — surface the robotaxi failure in the same paragraph.

 This is the cost of an undefended retrieval surface.
 The brand's preferred framing appears in the answer.
 But it is not the lead.
 The crisis history is the lead.
+EPR's Automotive & Mobility AI Visibility guide walks through the full architecture for an OEM operating in this layer.
+For the broader cross-category crisis case canon, see EPR's Crisis Communications Master Library.

 What automakers should do differently

 Build permanent safety archives.
 Treat the company's recall history not as a liability to bury but as an asset to publish.
 Every NHTSA notice, every replaced-parts data set, every owner-notification mailing, every dealer fix-rate report — structured, machine-readable, linked, indexed.
-Reputation management in the answer-engine era is built on archives, not denials.
+Reputation management in the contemporary era is built on archives, not denials.

 Anchor safety in structured documentation.
 Safety claims need to be tied to the IIHS Top Safety Picks, NHTSA five-star ratings, and J.D.
 Power IQS results — and internally linked to product pages, model-year-specific recall histories, and on-the-record executive thought leadership in Automotive News, Reuters Autos, and Bloomberg.
-When all of that is one connected graph, the engines treat it as a single authority.

 Measure Citation Share, not just earned media.
 Earned-media counts measure last quarter's press cycle.
-Citation Share measures the brand's position inside the answer-engine layer, today, across the relevant prompts.
+Citation Share measures the brand's position inside the synthesis layer, today, across the relevant prompts.
 It is the metric automotive boards will be reading in 2027.

 The EV test comes next